Dear Unsure Cupid:

 Breeding quality rollers is a challenging task, but some general principles apply.
 To get reproducible results, it is best to breed within a strain of related birds.
 Be very selective.
 Only breed strong healthy birds who have outstanding basic tours.
 Within the strain, some birds will excel in hollow roll, others in bass.
 When choosing the breeding pair, choose a male who excels in hollow roll for a hen whose father excels in bass or vice versa.
 Birds scoring less than 16 in hollow roll or bass are not good breeding birds because they lack the genes to improve the song in either the direction of hollow roll or bass.

 When I was a novice, some well-meaning people suggested that I breed father to daughter and mother to son and then cross them back to each other.
 At that time, my birds were scoring about 46 points and that included some points in water glucke.
 The next year, the commented, 'these birds lack tone".
 I noticed the hollow roll, hollow bell, and flute scores were going down.
 I also had a new problem known as hard-water.
 My heart was broken.
 I thought I was doing the right thing by breeding closely related pairs, but the results were diminished quality.
 My birds sounded harsh, metallic, and unpleasant.
 If you breed birds without regard for hollow roll and song direction, song will deteriorate.
-To find the best breeding birds, do not be blinded by the total score.
-Instead, look for those with the highest scores in hollow roll and bass.

 A good bird results when a large number of interacting genes are balanced. u cannot expect to produce better birds unless you have a clear picture of what your birds have and what needs to be strengthened to improve them.
 If your birds need tone, put in more hollow roll.
 If you get too much hollow roll, you will lose tours.
 If this happens, add more bass.
 I recently had a call from a novice who noted that I had done well in flute at the roller show and he wanted a bird from my flute line.
 I don't have a flute line.
 Outstanding flutes occur in strain related birds when good bass is balanced with good hollow roll.